openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The operation is a *boolean equality* if:

--  both operands of a value equality operator are of type *boolean*; or
+-  Both operands of a value equality operator are of type *boolean*; or

--  one operand is of type *boolean* and the other is of type *Boolean*.
+-  One operand is of type *boolean*, and the other is of type *Boolean*.

 The boolean equality operators are associative.